webplatform/docs/css/properties/grid-definition-columns/index.md

 {{Flags
 |High-level issues=Deletion Candidate
 |Checked_Out=No
-|Editorial notes='''This property is no longer in the current specification.'''
+|Editorial notes='''This property is no longer in the W3C specification.'''
 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}